manossaratsis/manossaratsis.com/content/portfolio/projects/architecture-as-a-platform.md

 to narrate my journey from architecture to climatetech.
 The journey is narrated through the prism of 3 questions and 3 experiments that I have conducted over the years.

+I hope that my experience encourages more of my colleagues to unleash their creativity beyond the limits of the architecture industry.

+**-M**

 <div style="position: relative; width: 100%; height: 0; padding-top: 56.2500%;
  padding-bottom: 0; box-shadow: 0 2px 8px 0 rgba(63,69,81,0.16); margin-top: 1.6em; margin-bottom: 0.9em; overflow: hidden;
  border-radius: 8px; will-change: transform;">